 Wanyama was initially a success in north London, playing 47 times during the 2016/17 season but injuries soon crept into his game and limited him to just 18, 13 and two Premier League appearances across the next three campaigns, although he did help Spurs reach the 2018/19 Champions League final.

 At 29, Wanyama now finds himself in MLS with the newly rebranded Canadian side Club de Foot Montreal.

 Left-back: Emilio Izaguirre

-Current club: FC Motagua
+Current club: Marathon